TlaskalV/iNaturalist-Czech-Republic/README.md

     <img src="/plot_obs.png?raw=true" width="600px"</img>
 </div>

 Same data plotted as **cumulative sum** with fitted prediction model.
 Plato phase starting in autumn 2019 and continuing in winter after City challenge boost is well visible.

-Model is equal to
+Model is as follows.

 ```
 count of observations = 72.8x - 10838
 ```
-With the current rate of observation upload the **total number of research grade observations in Czech Republic will be doubled (104K) at the end of April 2022** according to the model.
+With the current rate of observation upload the **total number of research grade observations in Czech Republic will be doubled (104K) at the end of April 2022**.

 <div align="center">
     <img src="/plot_obs_cum_sum.png?raw=true" width="600px"</img>